Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Survey on Secret Management

-We report survey respondents' and interview participants’ quotes as transcribed, with minor grammatical corrections and omissions marked by brackets (``\textelp{}'').
-Survey respondents are numbered with a leading \textit{S} (\eg{} S56), while interview participants are numbered with a leading \textit{I} (\eg{} I4).
-Due to space constraints, we reported on relevant and interesting responses during our survey and interviews below.
-A full list of counts and codes for all questions is provided as part of our replication package~(\cf{}~Appendix~\ref{sec:replication}).
+In this section, we report on the findings based on all \var{survey.participants.total}~valid survey responses (\var{survey.participants.total.started}~respondents started, one respondent tried to scam us by copying answers from websites).
+This includes an overview of 18~prevention and remediation approaches that survey respondents used.
+We include survey respondents’ quotes as transcribed, with minor grammatical corrections and omissions marked by brackets (``\textelp{}'').
+Survey respondents are numbered with a leading \textit{S} (\eg{} S4).
+Below, we report on the most relevant and interesting survey questions and responses.
+A full list of counts and codes for all questions is provided as part of our replication package (\cf{}~\availability).
+For the interview study that we conducted with developers who experienced secret leakage, we report on their experiences in Section~\ref{sec:study-results-interviews}.